-This flawed "intake" evaluation led to an initial IEP that is almost wholly dis-connected in many places from the child who came to the IU in January 2015.
-There is no indication that the child would be almost wholly unavailable for instruction due to lack of attentiveness and behaviors that interfere with instruction, yet the student's behavior is not noted as interfering with learning and there was no functional behavior assessment (until, it must be noted, nineteen months later, in the August 2016 IEP).
-In the initial January 2016 IEP, the specially designed instruction is obviously geared to the data-intensive and trial-oriented instruction entailed in VB and ITT, but the child entered a classroom where the teacher was not trained in the instructional model or the data-collection.
-Indeed, the child did not have even a rudimentary picture exchange system.
+This flawed "intake" evaluation led to an initial IEP in January 2015 that was prejudicially deficient.
+There is no indication that the child's instruction would be impacted by behaviors that interfere with instruction, yet the student's behavior is not noted as interfering with learning and there was no functional behavior assessment (until, it must be noted, nineteen months later, in the August 2016 IEP).

-From this starting point is the most fundamental denial of FAPE for the child-the IU was continually playing 'catch-up' with the child's needs and lack of progress.
-Gradually, IEP by IEP, the child began to spend more time in the classroom (from a half-day program, two days per week, ultimately to a full-day program, four days per week-one of the very few students at the IU to require such intensive programming).
-Gradually, IEP by IEP, services were increased.
+From this starting point, there is a creeping denial of FAPE for the child as the child began to spend more time in the classroom (from a half-day program, two days per week, ultimately to a full-day program, four days per week-one of the very few students, along with this child's sibling, at the IU to require such intensive programming).
+Gradually, services were increased.
+There is the sense on this record that the IU was always a step behind where the child's programming needed to be.